rendner/py-plugin-dataframe-viewer/docs/FILTERING.md

 The identifier `_df` is rendered grayed out to indicate that this is the special identifier provided by the plugin.
 It is also provided in the code completion of the filter input.

+>Note: The code completion for the properties of the identifier `_df` is currently broken and doesn't work.